B.-Y. Chen's inequalities for Riemannian submersion and their applications

-This paper is organised as follows: In Section \ref{section 2}, we give essential preliminaries.
-In Section \ref{section 3}, we derive the general form of Chen's first inequality in Theorem \ref{Theorem 1} for Riemannian submersions along the vertical distributions.
-As applications, we apply it to various Riemannian submersions whose total space is a real space form, a complex space form, or a generalised Sasakian space form.
-Furthermore, by assuming suitable values of $c_{1}$, $c_{2}$, and $c_{3}$ as in Table \ref{Table 1}, we get the corresponding inequality for Sasakian, Kenmotsu, cosymplectic, and $C(\alpha)$-space forms.
-We also construct examples that satisfy the assumptions of each theorem and examine both the equality and strict inequality cases.
-In Section \ref{Section 4}, we derive a general form of Chen's first inequality in Theorem \ref{Theorem GCFVH} for Riemannian submersions involving the scalar and sectional curvatures of both the horizontal and vertical distributions, together with similar applications and examples.
+This paper is organized as follows.
+In Section \ref{section 2}, we recall the basic definitions, preliminaries, and fundamental results concerning Riemannian submersions and curvature tensors that will be used throughout the paper.
+In Section \ref{section 3}, we establish a B.-Y. Chen inequality for Riemannian submersions associated with the vertical distribution and characterize the corresponding equality cases.
+Furthermore, we apply the obtained result to Riemannian submersions whose total space is a real space form, a complex space form, and a generalized Sasakian space form, together with suitable illustrative examples.
+Section \ref{section_Hor} is devoted to the derivation of the corresponding inequality related to the horizontal distribution, along with analogous applications and examples in the above geometric settings.
+Finally, in Section \ref{Section 4}, we derive the corresponding inequality involving mixed distributions and discuss its applications supported by illustrative examples.